 From water treatment to ethical handicrafts… Aston Business School MBA Swati Randev Verma has two degrees in Microbiology, but she’s on a mission to launch her e-commerce social venture, Ahem Asmi.
 The not-for-profit social enterprise will give small-scale handicraft producers from India a global platform to sell their products.
 She’s using her MBA to build and test her business model, and is negotiating with NGOs, factories and smaller handicraft makers in India for the launch of Ahem Asmi when she graduates this summer!

 Author Bio: Maria Ahmed is Editor of BusinessBecause.com, a professional network for the business school world.
-Check out BusinessBecause for interviews with all the people mentioned in this story, and useful information about MBA jobs, MBA Rankings and fresh daily editorial including the Why MBA series.
+Check out BusinessBecause for interviews with all the people mentioned in this story, and useful information about MBA jobs, MBA rankings and fresh daily editorial.